spacedmonkey/wp-rest-blocks/README.md

 ## GitHub Updater

-The WP User Roles includes native support for the [GitHub Updater](https://github.com/afragen/github-updater) which allows you to provide updates to your WordPress plugin from GitHub.
+REST API blocks includes native support for the [GitHub Updater](https://github.com/afragen/github-updater) which allows you to provide updates to your WordPress plugin from GitHub.